 Click here to finish your angel investing business plan today.

-While angel investors can be great for your business, there are also some disadvantages to working with them.
+While business angel funding can be great for your business, there are also some disadvantages to working with them.
 Let’s take a look at some of the potential drawbacks of angel investors:

-If you don’t already have an angel investor in your direct network, then you may have difficulty finding one.
+If you don’t already have the right angel investor in your direct network, then you may have difficulty finding one.
 This is because angel investors don’t always have a public presence like venture capital firms do.
-You may need to attend industry events or connect with angel investors through mutual friends or acquaintances.
+You may need to attend industry events or networking opportunities to connect with angel investors through mutual friends or acquaintances.
 Reaching out to other startups for some industry angel groups can make all the difference when starting your search for angel investors.

 They Offer Less Equity

-Another potential downside of angel investors is that they often take a smaller equity stake in your business than venture capitalists.
+Another potential downside of angel investing is that they often take a smaller equity stake in your business than a venture capitalist.
 This means that you may have to seek out other investors to meet your funding goals.

 You May Lose Some Control Of Your Company